enzo-project/enzo-dev/doc/manual/source/tutorials/CosmologyStepByStep.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in preparing the simulation is to create the initial
 conditions.
-The file Example\_Cosmology\_Sim.inits is a text file
+The file ``Example\_Cosmology\_Sim.inits`` is a text file
 that contains a list of parameter file names with their associated
 values.
-These values tell the initial conditions generator useful
+These values tell the initial conditions generator necessary
 information like the simulation box size, the cosmological
 parameters and the size of the root grid.
 The code then takes that
-information and creates a set of initial conditions. {{inits}}} is
+information and creates a set of initial conditions. ``inits`` is
 run by typing this command:

 ::